 If TRUE, then the critical feeding level is also plotted.
 Default FALSE.

 A boolean value that determines whether the formatted data used for the plot is returned instead of the plot itself.
-Default value is FALSE
+Default is FALSE.

 Value